 With AlterCam you can display anything that's showing on your desktop by altering the size and position of your webcast window.

 Under the Background tab, you'll notice an option for Screen.
 Click this to reduce your webcam display to a small picture-in-picture inside of the larger frame.
+A great addition to this can be enabling the virtual background.

 The slider bar to the right lets you control the size that information on your desktop will appear in relation to the overall window.
 Sliding the bar to the right reduces size; to the left enlarges.